TBertuzzi/HttpExtension/README.md

 **Platform Support**

-HttpExtension is a .NET Core 6.0 library.
+HttpExtension is a netstandard 2.1 library.

 Extensions to make using HttpClient easy.